Report 5. NVIDIA Dynamo Inference Benchmark

 Overview

-This benchmark compares performance between Aggregated mode and Disaggregated mode in NVIDIA Dynamo-based LLM serving.
-By running 4 measurement modes of the AIPerf benchmark tool in an EKS environment, it quantitatively validates what performance differences the KV Router + NIXL Transfer of Disaggregated Serving creates in actual workloads.
+A benchmark comparing the performance of Aggregated and Disaggregated modes in NVIDIA Dynamo-based LLM serving.
+By running 4 measurement modes of the AIPerf benchmark tool in an EKS environment, this quantitatively validates what performance differences the KV Router + NIXL Transfer of Disaggregated Serving make in real workloads.

 Test Environment